-We spend on average 26 years of our lives asleep, and at least half of that on average with a partner (we have to discount the time you were a child, and however long it took you to find The One).
+We spend on average 26 years of our lives asleep.
+At least half of that on average with a partner (we have to discount the time you were a child, and however long it took you to find The One).
 That makes 227916 hours of real time spent with your loved one.
-Many studies have been done into how sleeping together affects you, even down to what your sleeping position says about your relationship.
+Many studies have been done into how sleeping together affects you.
+Even down to what your sleeping position says about your relationship.
 We’ve put together just some of the benefits science says sleeping together has to offer.

 The Love Hormone